Hassaan-Munawar/Weather-App/README.md

-🚀 Excited to Share My Latest Project: Weather App! 🌤️
+🚀 Excited to Share My Project: Weather App! 🌤️

-I'm thrilled to showcase my latest project—a Weather App built with HTML, CSS, JavaScript, and integrated with the OpenWeather API. 🌍 This app allows users to search for real-time weather information for any city, providing data such as temperature, humidity, wind speed, and more!
+I'm thrilled to showcase my project—a Weather App built with HTML, CSS, JavaScript, and integrated with the OpenWeather API. 🌍 This app allows users to search for real-time weather information for any city, providing data such as temperature, humidity, wind speed, and more!

 💡 Key Features: